-For the 43rd year, on the weekend of Oct.
-5-8, the Mount Dora Bicycle Festival will serve as ground zero for pedal power.
-More than a thousand cyclists of varying skills are expected to take up the ride, and thousands more will join the celebration.
+For its fifth decade, on the weekend of Oct.
+13-15, 2023, the Mount Dora Bicycle Festival serves as ground zero for pedal power.
+Hundreds of cyclists of varying skills are expected to take up the ride, and thousands more will join the celebration.
 It is Florida’s oldest and largest bike festival.

 During early October, Mount Dora has an average daily high of 84 degrees with nights dipping into the mid-60s.
 Morning rides, then, can be quite comfortable.